The 3 Chelsea kids Mourinho tipped for stardom in 2014 & how they fared

 But he failed to establish himself at Liverpool, scoring only once in 27 games before somehow being sold to Bournemouth for a reported £19million in January 2019.

-The striker has an infamously poor Premier League goalscoring rate of four goals in 63 appearances – with three in 32 appearances in the Cherries’ relegation season – but he’s found his feet in the Championship, with 11 goals in their play-off push.
+The striker has an infamously poor Premier League goalscoring rate of four goals in 63 appearances – with three in 32 appearances in the Cherries’ relegation season – but he’s found his feet in the Championship.